hmdprs/data-scientist/README.md

   - More info: https://is.gd/3zuhhL

 ## **Intro to Machine Learning**
 Learn the core ideas in machine learning, and build your first models.

 ### [How Models Work](https://www.kaggle.com/dansbecker/how-models-work)
+The first step if you're new to machine learning

 - Introduction
   > You ask your cousin how he's predicted real estate values in the past. and he says it is just intuition.
 But more questioning reveals that he's identified price patterns from houses he has seen in the past, and he uses those patterns to make predictions for new houses he is considering.
 Machine learning works the same way.